Freed Family Pitch Competition

 When is the deadline for the application?

-The application deadline is Friday, September 20, 2024 at 11:59PM CDT.
+Applications for the Fall 2025 competition are closed as of Sunday, September 19, 2025 at 11:59PM CT.
 All applications must be received through the submission portal.

 Do I have to be a student to participate?

-This is a competition for undergraduate student startups; the undergraduate student(s) must play a central role in the business – combined ownership of at least 50% equity and be a founding member.
-Only undergraduate students will be invited to participate in the Finals.
+This is a competition for undergraduate student startups; the participating undergraduate student(s) representing a startup must play a central role in the business, defined as combined ownership of at least 50% equity and be a founding member.
+Only undergraduate students of UT Austin will be allowed to participate in the competition sessions.

 How many students can be on a team?

 A minimum of one student can comprise a team.
-A maximum of three students per team will be invited to participate in the competition.
-Only undergraduate students may present.
+A maximum of three students per team will be invited to participate in competition sessions.
+Only undergraduate students of UT Austin may participate.

 When and where will the finals be held?